Working From Home Is Not A Workplace

 Car accident injuries sustained in the course of employment

-There has been some controversy in previous case decisions as to whether, in determining whether the intention of the legislature in respect to its introduction of section 5 and its exclusion of the CLA, is that any claim where a motor accident occurs in the course of a person undertaking their work where workers’ compensation is available to the worker (save for the case of journey claims) should automatically receive the exclusion, or should it only exclude those where there is some contribution to the accident occurring by the employer.
+There has been some controversy in previous case decisions as to whether any claim where a motor accident occurs in the course of a person undertaking their work where workers’ compensation, is available to the worker (save for the case of journey claims) should automatically receive the exclusion, or should it only exclude those where there is some contribution to the accident occurring by the employer.

 The Court then awarded Jane damages under the restrictive provisions of the CLA